• Skip to main content

 But, this gravy would be amazing if using Vidalia sweet onions.
 They are normally quite bigger than the yellow ones, so you might have enough of one large sweet onion instead of 2.
 This kind of onion caramelizes very well!

 Also, red onions work great for gravies as well.
-They are milder, sweeter and also caramelize well.
+They are milder, sweeter and caramelize well.
 In this case too, if you have a large red onion, then only use one.

-How to make it: Step-by-Step
+How to make a vegan onion gravy recipe: Step-by-Step

 Step 1- Prepare the onions